-Find the USDA Hardiness Zone you are in by using the map below or by entering your zip code and clicking on the “Submit”.
+Find the USDA Hardiness Zone you are in by using the map below:

 Garden Zones 2-10 in the map have been subdivided into light- and dark-colored sections (a and b) that represent 5 F (2.8 C) differences within the 10 F (5.6 C) planting zones.
 The light color of each zone represents the colder section; the dark color, the warmer section.
 Zone 11 represents any area where the average annual minimum temperature is above 40 F (4.4 C).
 The map shows 20 latitude and longitude lines.
 Areas above an arbitrary elevation are traditionally considered unsuitable for plant cropping and do not bear appropriate planting zone designations.
 There are also island planting zones that, because of elevation differences, are warmer or cooler than the surrounding areas and are given a different planting zone designation.
 Note that many large urban areas carry a warmer planting zone designation than the surrounding countryside.
 The map-contains as much detail as possible, considering the vast amount of data on which it is based and its size.

 In using the Planting/Garden Zone map to select a suitable environment for a landscape plant, today’s gardeners should keep in mind the following: